 +10 ECTS, The Voluntary Scientific Challenge

 You will have the opportunity to take on an extra voluntary scientific challenge by translating your project into an individual academic essay.
 The challenge will give you an extra 10 ECTS points, and it offers you the chance of having your work published in a scientific journal.
 All top-graded essays will be submitted for publication in a peer-reviewed international journal, which then lets you achieve an early publication within a potential PhD work.

-Please note, that if you are a bachelor student, you will have to take on this scientific challenge in order to earn the honours degree.
+Please note, that if you are a bachelor student, you will have to take on this scientific challenge in order to earn the distinction.
 If you choose not to do so, you will still be recognized for your 20 ECTS points of the talent programme.
-However, to earn the formal SDU honours degree, bachelor students must complete 30 extra-curricular ECTS points.
+However, to earn the formal SDU distinction, bachelor students must complete 30 extra-curricular ECTS points.